 8.8 These procedures will be facilitated by the earliest possible advice by one party to the other of any issue or problem which may give rise to a grievance or dispute.

-Part-time and Casual Employees
+Types of Employment

+Full-Time

+A Full-time Employee is one who is employed to work 38 ordinary hours per week or works an average of 38 ordinary hours per week pursuant to clause 21.1.

 Part-time

 A Part-time Employee is one who is appointed by the Employer to work a specified number of hours each roster cycle which are less than those prescribed for a Full-time Employee.
 Before commencing employment, the Employer and Employee will agree in writing on: